-2014 Omnibus Incentive Plan-In November 2014, the Company approved the 2014 Omnibus Incentive Plan (the "2014 Plan") under which 1,479,200 shares of common stock may be issued or used for reference purposes as awards granted under the 2014 Plan.
-In September 2016, the 2014 Plan was amended to allow for the granting of an additional 2,500,000 shares of common stock to be issued or used for reference purposes as awards granted, for a total of 3,979,200 shares.
-In September 2020, the 2014 Plan was amended to allow for the granting of an additional 700,000 shares of common stock to be issued or used for reference purposes as awards granted, for an available total of 4,679,200 shares.
+The Company maintains the approved 2014 Omnibus Incentive Plan under which shares of common stock may be issued or used for reference purposes as awards granted under the 2014 Plan.
 These awards may be in the form of stock options, stock appreciation rights, restricted stock, as well as other stock-based and cash-based awards.
-As of December 31, 2020, the awards granted were either time-based (cliff vest over three years), performance-based (vest when performance targets are met, as defined in the stock option grant agreement), or restricted stock units (employee RSUs cliff vest over three years and non-employee director RSUs cliff vest over one year).
-The total number of unexercised options and RSUs for the 2014 Plan is 2,610,490.
+As of December 31, 2021, the awards granted were either time-based (cliff vest over three years), performance-based (vest when performance targets are met, as defined in the stock option grant agreement), or restricted stock units (employee RSUs cliff vest over three years and non-employee director RSUs cliff vest over one year).